Zeilion/Covid_dashboard/README.md

 # Covid_dashboard
-Just to test some widgets, interactive plots and operations on MultiIndexed DataFrames
+Just to test Google Colab, some widgets, interactive plots and operations on MultiIndexed DataFrames.